 If you're a prospective or incoming student, applying for financial assistance at Cornell is easy—just follow these simple steps.
 Current Cornell students can reapply for financial assistance here.
 If you have questions along the way, feel free to contact us.

 - Apply for admission as early as possible.
 We can’t award financial assistance until you have been admitted to the College.

-- FAFSA Tips and Common Mistakes to Avoid when Filing out the FAFSA.
-Errors you make when filling out the FAFSA could delay your application.
-This information highlights some common errors you should avoid when filling out the FAFSA and provides tips to help you fill out the application.
+- FAFSA Tips and Common Mistakes to Avoid when Filing out the FAFSA: Common errors to avoid when filling out the FAFSA and tips to help you fill out the application.

 - 2016-2017 FAFSA Demo: A student's guide to completing the FAFSA video.